davonjagah/JagahVA/RENDER_DEPLOYMENT.md

 PORT=10000
 ```

-**Optional**: If you encounter Chrome path issues, you can set a custom Chrome path:
+**Optional**: If you want to use system Chrome instead of Puppeteer's bundled Chromium:
 ```env
 CHROME_BIN=/usr/bin/chromium-browser
 ```